lawrenceper/accessible_games/readme.md

 ## Contributing

-Please feel free to contribute to any code you wish, it's open-source.
-Contributors are welcome to make more games accessible to a wider audience.
+Please feel free to contribute to this code you wish, it's open-source.
+Contributors are welcome!